 Traditional Sephardi Garments, just like traditional food and the Ladino language are among the cultural characteristics passing over the generations among the descendants of Spanish expellees.
 These days, those who can prove that their families were expelled from Spain or Portugal are entitled to Portuguese citizenship and passport.

 Dreaming about a European passport?
-The law firm of Cohen, Decker, Pex, Brosh specializes in helping the descendants of Sepharadic Jews obtain a Portuguese passport, an EU member state.
+Our law firm specializes in helping the descendants of Sepharadic Jews obtain a Portuguese passport, an EU member state.
 In our website you can find various informative articles on the history and customs of the expellees.
 These articles, written thanks to research conducted by Jonathan Gavrielov, can help you familiarize with your link to the expelled families, and prove your eligibility to receive Portuguese citizenship.

 Sephardic Communities Garments in Northern Africa

 The clothes of the Moroccan and Algerian communities were influenced by the European dress style of the Spanish Renaissance, as is specifically noted in the women’s dress.
 In Morocco, each city had a different and characteristic attire style.
 In Fes, Rabat, Tetouan and other cities of the north the women would wear the “big dresses”.
 Large rounded curls, made of braided golden ribbon, were embroidered on the dress vest and edges.
 The sleeves would reach loosely almost to the wrists.
 The brides would wear the dresses in their wedding canopy together with a long, gold-embroidered cap, attached with white muslin.